ASakrak/085-12-Dunkelheit/README.md

 # 085-12-Dunkelheit

--simple fps counter and opengl project.
+- 📫simple fps counter and opengl project.
 -I used GL/glut.h library

 -first of all I'm aware that the code is too complicated but I'm too busy to fix it.